 Copyright © Riddick's Ride Foundation 2013 to All Rights Reserved

-Riddick's Ride Foundation has adopted a section of road on Route 176 in Island Lake.
-We felt this was a fitting program to be involved in.
-Many medically complex children spend much time racking up miles to get to their doctors appointments, therapy ect.
-Below is a little about the program.
+Riddick's Ride Foundation has adopted a 2 mile section of road on Route 176 in Island Lake from the Island Foods to the Taco Bell in Wauconda, IL.
+We felt this was a fitting program to be involved in due to the fact that many medically complex children spend much time racking up miles to get to their doctors appointments, therapy ect.
+Below is a little about the program:

 The Illinois Adopt-A-Highway (AAH) program began at IDOT in 1995, and today nearly 1,700 volunteer groups have adopted about 3,400 miles of highway.
 Each year these groups collect an average of 32,000 bags of trash from state highways.
 Even with this tremendous effort and the savings generated, Illinois still must spend more than $12.5 million each year to pick up roadside trash.
 Illinois has the third largest road system in the nation with more than 139,000 miles of state, county, municipal and township roads.
 The state highway system is made up of about 16,000 center-line miles.